alexiszamanidis/zsh-git-fzf/README.md

 A ZSH plugin that wraps some git worktree operations for simplicity and productivity.
 Also, it combines the FZF tool to make the git worktree operations more convenient.

-**You can find my plugin listed among other useful plugin in the [awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) plugin!**
+**You can find my plugin listed among other useful plugin in the [awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) repository!**

 ## Benefits